-On the contrary, discussions about matters of interest to the industry such as upcoming legislative arrangements (of an environmental/energy nature, public works, tax matters, etc.), public statistics/surveys, health and safety, and optimization of (red-tape) formalities for a more expedient contract awarding in the case of large projects, are legitimate.
+On the contrary, discussions about matters of interest to the industry such as upcoming legislative arrangements (of an environmental/energy nature, public works, tax matters, etc.), public statistics/surveys, health and safety,

 Note: The decision of an association of undertakings having the character of a simple recommendation with no binding effect, may be considered problematic under Competition Law, when reflecting a collective wish by its members to coordinate their action in a specific market and when compliance with such decision can bring about significant adverse effects on competition in the relevant market (even if eventually no coordination occurs in practice).
 Therefore, AVAX representatives should take care to have their objection to such recommendations explicitly recorded.